What Munich's startup ecosystem has to offer

 Munich's success factors for startups

 Munich's local government, the Free State of Bavaria and an array of chambers are hard at work to give startups the infrastructure they need.
-With the Technical University of Munich (TUM) leading the way, the city's institutes of higher education have anchored entrepreneurship in their courses of study, and have so far been highly successfully in helping students and graduates launch new businesses.
+With the Technical University of Munich (TUM) leading the way, the city's institutes of higher education have anchored entrepreneurship in their courses of study, and have so far been highly successfull in helping students and graduates launch new businesses.

 The first port of call is the Munich Business Startup Office (MEB), an initiative run jointly by the Chamber of Commerce and Industry for Munich and Upper Bavaria and the City of Munich itself, which provides solid, free advice on starting a business.
 Both city and state also invest substantially in weaving high-quality networks for startups and entrepreneurs.
-Meetups, conferences, industry get-togethers and a host of events regularly bring the Munich startup community together.
+Meetups, conferences, industry get-togethers and a host of other events regularly bring the Munich startup community together.

 The Bavarian capital likewise boasts plenty of funding support, even though some observers would like to see more.
 Accelerators and incubators assist with financing rounds and put firms in touch with VC firms and business angels.